Hargreave Hale AIM VCT 2 plc: Result of Meeting

-Hargreave Hale AIM VCT 2 plc (the 'Company') announces that the resolution proposed in the Notice of General Meeting dated 12 February 2018 were duly passed at the General Meeting of the Company duly convened and held at 41 Lothbury London EC2R 7AE at 11.45 a.m. today, 16 March 2018.
+At the General Meeting of Hargreave Hale AIM VCT 2 plc (the 'Company') held today, the resolution set out in the notice of general meeting of the Company dated 12 February 2018 (the Resolution') was passed with the requisite majority.

-The resolution was passed on a show of hands as a special resolution.
-The results of the proxy votes on the resolution were as follows:
+Details of the proxy votes in respect of the Resolution received as at 12.00pm on 21 March 2018 by Equiniti are set out below:

-*Please note that a Vote Withheld has no legal effect and will not be counted in the votes 'For' and 'Against' a resolution.
+A copy of the Resolution will be submitted to the National Storage Mechanism and will be available to the public for viewing online at the following web-site address: http://www.morningstar.co.uk/uk/NSM.

-A copy of the resolution will be submitted to the National Storage Mechanism and will shortly be available for inspection at: www.hemscott.com/nsm.do
+Further to the passing of the Resolution, the cancellation of the listing of the Company's shares on the Official List of the UK Listing Authority will take place at 7.30 am on 26 March 2018.

 Stuart Brookes Company Secretary Hargreave Hale AIM VCT 2 plc 01253 754740